skip to Main Content

 • The Bag: Use a soft-sided bag.
 Hard suitcases are a nightmare to fit into safari vehicles or small bush planes.

 • Human Tips Ugandans are incredibly welcoming, so always start a conversation with a friendly “Hello” or “How are you?”
-If you want to take a photo of someone, just ask By the time you leave the “Pearl of Africa,” after your Uganda safari you will likely be planning your next trip back.
+If you want to take a photo of someone, just ask.
+By the time you leave the “Pearl of Africa,” after your Uganda safari, you will likely be planning your next trip back.

-Trust us at salt holidays to make your safari planning seamless.
+Trust us at Salt Holidays to make your safari planning seamless.
 Talk to the safari planner now to curate your experience.

 book a safari